cocorine999/module-maker/README.md

 ```
 This command will create a ProductDTO class linked to API version 2.0, allowing you to maintain different DTOs for various API versions in your Laravel application.

-###### Note
-By using the `--api-version` option with the `php artisan generate:dto` command, you can efficiently categorize and manage DTOs based on different API versions in your Laravel application.
+***Note:*** By using the `--api-version` option with the `php artisan generate:dto` command, you can efficiently categorize and manage DTOs based on different API versions in your Laravel application.
 This organization helps ensure that your data transfer objects align with the specific requirements and changes of each API version, enhancing the maintainability and scalability of your application's data handling.

 ##### Force DTO Creation